 III.
 RESULTS AND DISCUSSION

-A. High voltage performance for each insulator-electrode configuration
+High voltage performance for each insulator-electrode configuration

+Evaluating the performance of each high voltage configuration involved monitoring the high voltage power supply current, the levels of x-ray radiation near the vacuum chamber, and the vacuum pressure as a function of applied voltage.
+Measured power supply current could be due to leakage or breakdown at the interface between the high voltage cable and the inverted-geometry insulator, or it could be related to field emission from the biased cathode electrode.
+A correlation between measured x-ray levels was used to distinguish between the two possible current sources.

 1. R30 pure alumina insulator

-During high voltage processing of the first R30 pure alumina insulator with Kr and at 315 kV (gold trace in figure 4), evidence of excess current (red trace, around the 12:38:00 mark) was observed with no associated field emission activity, which is represented by the Geieger monitor signal (green trace), indicating that the observed increase in current was associated with events outside the vacuum environment.
-In contrast, when field emission is present, significant increase in radiation levels is observed due to x-ray production when field emitted electrons strike the vacuum chamber walls.
+During high voltage processing of the first R30 pure alumina insulator with Kr and at 315 kV, evidence of excess current was observed with no associated field emission activity, which is represented by the Geiger monitor signal (green trace), indicating that the observed increase in current was associated with events outside the vacuum environment.
 An example of field emission processing inducing a current surge is characterized by the radiation levels sudden decrease seen between minutes 34:00 and 36:00 in figure 4.